-PROPOSAL Undertake the following activities to demonstrate the effectiveness of APIP, as outlined in the Advisory Group's 2011 Work Program: - Asian PPP Dialogue focused on 3 or 4 economies, proposed to be held in Tokyo, Japan sometime in early June - Latin American PPP Dialogue to be hosted by ABAC in Lima, Peru in late August. - Forum in Honolulu to discuss outcomes of Dialogues and the way forward infrastructure PPP in each of the key infrastructure sectors relevant for the region, as well as in cross-border infrastructure projects.
-DECISION POINT Endorse the note to the SFOM Chair.
+- (1) Closed-door dialogues on selected individual developing economies (one economy per session).
+Two dialogues are envisioned: (a) an Asian dialogue focused on 4 economies, to be held in Tokyo (date still to be confirmed), and (b) a Latin American dialogue to be hosted by ABAC in Lima, Peru in late August. - (2) Forum in Honolulu co-organized by ABAC with interested MDBs and ECAs through the Advisory Group, to discuss the outcomes of the Dialogues and the way forward for infrastructure PPP in key infrastructure sectors relevant for the region, as well as in cross-border infrastructure projects.
+DECISION POINT Note the proposed activities.